Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 Retirees

-Retirees should look at all of their potential income sources, including a 401K account, Roth IRA, pension, non-retirement brokerage accounts, and even social security.
+Retirees should review all of their potential income sources, including a 401K account, Roth IRA, pension, non-retirement brokerage accounts, and even social security.
 Decide where the money to fund the move will come from and how to draw down your retirement account each year to ensure the savings last.

 If you need assistance managing your money upon your move, speak to a financial advisor.
 They can help ensure you have a long, happy retirement within your means.